 Each year The Ivors Academy invites entries for The Ivors Composer Awards, which is when Ivor Novello Awards are presented to recognise contemporary UK classical, jazz and sound art.

-Entries for The Ivors Composer Awards 2021 are now open.
+Entries for The Ivors Composer Awards 2021 closed on Friday 18 June.

 Eligible composers or sound artists must be a UK national or ordinarily resident in the UK from 1 April 2020 to 31 March 2021.

 The work must have received its first UK public performance between 1 April 2020 and 31 March 2021.
 In the context of The Ivors Composer Awards, the Academy defines first UK public performance as:

 • a concert performance of the work, accessible to the UK public

 • a live, or pre-recorded, streamed performance of the work accessible to the UK public

 • a performance of the work broadcast on a radio station accessible to the UK public